redecentralize/alternative-internet/README.md

 ## P

+### P
+[P](http://ozan.io/p/) is a small JavaScript library for creating peer-to-peer applications in browsers.
+It allows for transitive connections across peers which makes certain network topologies, such mesh networks, easy to establish.

 ### PeerCDN

 [PeerCDN](https://peercdn.com/) automatically serves a site's static resources (images, videos, and file downloads) over a peer-to-peer network made up of the visitors currently on the site.